Image

 FAQs

-You will receive your physical TCE in the mail within several weeks of your admission to NMU.
-Your admissions counselor and your academic adviser will have access to an electronic copy of the TCE that was mailed to you.
+You will receive your TCE after your admission to NMU electronically in your MyNMU account.
+Your admissions counselor and your academic adviser will have access to an electronic copy of the TCE.

 Only regionally accredited colleges and universities will be evaluated automatically for transfer credit.
 If you attended a college or university that was not regionally accredited, please read the Advanced Placement Policy in the NMU Bulletin.